IADR Academy of Osseointegration Innovation in Implant Sciences Award

 Supported by the Academy of Osseointegration

-The Academy of Osseointegration Innovation in Implant Sciences Award is jointly sponsored by the International Association of Dental Research (IADR) and the Academy of Osseointegration (AO), with funding provided exclusively by the AO.
+The Academy of Osseointegration Innovation in Implant Sciences Award is jointly sponsored by the International Association for Dental Research (IADR) and the Academy of Osseointegration (AO), with funding provided exclusively by the AO.

 The IADR mission is to advance research and increase knowledge for the improvement of oral health worldwide.
 It does so through its Divisions and Sections as well as in partnership with international dental associations, industry, health agencies, and scientific and educational professional organizations.
 The Academy of Osseointegration is an international multi-disciplinary dental implant organization with a mission that exists to bring together individuals of different backgrounds in order to share experience and knowledge regarding dental implants.
 Academy members share the common goal of moving the field of osseointegrated implants forward through clinical and evidence-based research and education.
 The mission of the AO is to advance oral health and well being by disseminating state-of-the-art clinical and scientific knowledge of implant dentistry and tissue engineering.